 Although these types of allegations may seem intimidating, policyholders have the legal right to pursue the protection against loss afforded by their insurance policy.
 When you are faced with bogus criminal charges or other intimidating or abusive tactics by an insurance carrier, you should seek legal counsel from an experienced Miami insurance claim lawyer.
-Florida fire damage claims attorney J.P.
-Gonzalez-Sirgo utilizes his insider knowledge as a former insurance adjuster in protecting his clients form these types of abusive practices and seeking the full measure of damages to which they are entitled under law.
 When an insurance company uses tactics like pursuing false allegations of arson or fraud, you might have a legal right to obtain punitive damages and other non-contractual damages in an insurance bad faith lawsuit.
 However, legal representation is important so that you understand the limits and restrictions imposed on such actions.

 The case of Talat Enterprises, Inc. v.
 Aetna Cas. and Sur.
 Co., 753 So.2d 1278 (Fla.
 2000), which involved a fire claim brought by a business owner, provides an example of the potential minefield that must be navigated in an insurance bad faith claim arising out of a coverage dispute involving fire damage.
 The insured suffered damage from a fire in his restaurant.
 The insurance carrier provided an initial check, but the insured provided documentation of further losses that included business income and personal property.
 The policyholder received an appraisal award that was fully satisfied by Aetna.
 The policyholder provided notice to the insurance company of his intent to file a bad faith action.
 The insured waited until expiration of the mandatory sixty day cure period then filed a bad faith lawsuit.